For those of you who know me from MySpace, sorry for the re-run.

 Then there was the middle-aged Native American woman who wanted to return a comforter.
 In accordance with store policy, I removed the comforter from its heavy plastic storage bag for a quick inspection.

 After unfolding it, I needed a moment to digest what I was looking at.
 The comforter looked as if she had given birth on it.
-Or murdered someone in it.
+Or murdered someone.
 It was covered with red stains and others the cast of CSI: Miami would have trouble identifying.

 I looked at her in disbelief.
 “I can’t take this back, Ma’am.”
 Expressionless and unblinking, she asked why.
 “It’s used” I said.
 “No it’s not.”
 I wasn’t in the mood for a Monty Python skit just then and summoned the assistant manager.